 My mom has to take a Xanax before she goes to the dentist, every time.
 That’s true of a lot of people, even those looking for a Woodland Hills dentist to get a simple checkup.
-Dentists are scary and the only thing might induce more fear in some is a clown dentist, ala Bojack Horseman.
-These are simple tips that can help reduce anxiety before having to schedule an appointment with your dentist and going through the whole ordeal.
+Dentists are scary and the only thing might induce more fear in some is a clown dentist, aka Bojack Horseman.
+These are simple tips to overcome dentophobia that can help reduce anxiety before having to schedule an appointment with your dentist and going through the whole ordeal.
 There’s no reason you should avoid seeing a dentist and fail to maintain your dental health of out of fear.
 Even though 5-8% of americans do just that.

 Clearly that’s going to be impossible while they’re digging around inside your mouth.
 Schedule your first appointment with them to just be a talking session.
 They can help explain everything to you and put your mind at ease.
 At the same time, you can grow more comfortable with them and build trust.
 They aren’t here to hurt you.
 They only want to help.